 “No.”

 The reason that I bring this up is that to me, it seems that the business side of the horse world is suggesting that the only thing a horse owner should be satisfied with is perfect or “optimum” or “ideal” or some other bit of linguistic innuendo that suggests that a horse just might have some hidden problem lurking beneath his skin that’s going to result in imminent death or disaster.
-It seems to me that the business world is trying to sell horse owners on the idea that there are only two choices for a horse: perfect or disaster.
+It seems to me that the business world is trying to sell horse owners on the idea that there are only two choices for a horse: perfect or terrible.

-I think that the relentless search for perfection in horse health is mostly terrible.
+I think that the relentless search for perfection in horse health is mostly a terrible thing.
 I think that constantly worrying about horses, spending hours on the internet looking for information about what might go wrong helps deprive a lot of horse owners of the joy of horse ownership.
 If your horse looks at his side, it usually doesn’t mean that he’s twisted his intestines.
-If your horse is on a good diet, it’s extremely unlikely that he’s on the edge of some nutritional cliff, about to fall over but for the good fortune that you’ve had in finding the latest supplement.
+If your horse is on a good diet, it’s extremely unlikely that he’s on the edge of some nutritional cliff, about to fall over but for the good fortune that you’ve had in finding the latest supplement (or eight).
 Worrying about your horse too much can lead owners to seek out unnecessary testing, to waste money on veterinary (and other) visits, and to look for comfort from endless interventions and products.

 Of course, it’s good to be aware of your horse’s health.
 But there’s a difference between being worried about your horse when he’s sick or limping and being constantly worried about him becoming sick or lame.
 Excessive worrying about a normal horse is a real problem: mostly, for the horse owner.